mbkamran/falcon_7b_with_RAG/README.md

-# Falcon_7b_with_RAG
+# Implementing conversation with RAG using Pre-trained Falcon-7b

-Implements RAG and Conversation using the ConversationalRetrievalChain of langchain. \n Loads <data_file>.md file and vectorizes and stores data in FIASS which is later used for RAG.
+Implements RAG and Conversation using the ConversationalRetrievalChain of langchain. <br />
+Loads <data_file>.md file and vectorizes and stores data in FIASS which is later used for RAG. <br />
-Maintains chat history to ensure conversation.
+Maintains chat history to ensure conversation. <br />